 7. Second Draft Math Equation by Stephen King

 Does this apply to your story?
 What do you need to cut?
+Where can you tighten dialogue or description?

 8. Revise for Clarity.